 There are three main brands of cross stitch thread – DMC, Anchor and Madeira – which are all smooth and easy to stitch with, and are colourfast to 95°C. Cheaper brands are available, but they’re less durable and may not be colourfast.

-For more on this, see our How many thread strands you should use? post
+For more on this, see our cross stitch thread post.

 To cross stitch, use a tapestry needle, which has a blunt tip and larger eye than a regular sewing needle.
 It easily passes through the holes of aida and evenweave.
 Different needle sizes are available, with varying lengths and widths, so choose the best for your fabric – see our handy guide, below.
 Other needles are useful too… try a fine beading needle for adding bead accents.
 You may also prefer a sharp-tipped embroidery (or crewel) needle to split aida blocks when working fractional stitches.